jlookup/run-tests/README.rst

 - Test function/method names must start with ``test_`` (eg, ``test_my_func()``)
 - Test class names must start with ``Test`` (eg, ``TestMyClass``)

+You can use any testing library you want, just be sure to import it in the module and follow its rules as you normally would.
+You can also just use simple assert statements.